Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 {% endcaption %}

 The latter part is the HTML file telling the browser to ask the server for more files.
-Beside any images/videos, there are also 2 domains where it needs more specific informations:
+Beside images/videos, there are also 2 domains where it needs more specific informations:

 - for having a *nice presentation*: those are the *CSS* text files
 - for being *interactive*: those are the *Javascript* text files